SheeJiaWei0531/DS-Identifying_Fraudulent_Activities/README.md

 2. Clear all the outputs
 3. Run all

-Take note that I am random forest classifier from scikit learn for the modeling.
+Take note that I am using random forest classifier from scikit learn for the modeling.